 Informal overview of function invocation using the OVER clause: here

 Skip this section entirely if you are already familiar with window functions.
 It presents five code examples.
-It focuses on the effect that the code in each example has.
-It leaves their formal definitions to the syntax and semantics section.
+This section focuses on the effect that each illustrated function has.
+It leaves their formal definitions to the invocation syntax and semantics section.

 Window function invocation—SQL syntax and semantics: here